 - Monitoring drugs used in food and non-food animals, thus providing scientific expertise for legal cases

 - Monitor adverse events for approved animal drugs, pet foods, unapproved drugs, and veterinary devices to identify safety signals and effectiveness issues of concern

 - Enforce Compliance within the industry by working cooperatively amongst all OS&C Divisions

-- Assure safety of animal feeds by approving new animal feed ingredients and evaluating risks of feed contaminants
+- Assure safety of animal food by approving new animal food ingredients and evaluating risks of feed contaminants

 - Educational outreach to the field and industry

 - Pursue regulatory actions if warranted.

 One of CVM's highest priorities is assuring the safety of animal derived foods.
 Drugs are used in food-producing animals to treat and prevent animal diseases in order to increase animal production.
-Contaminants in animal feeds can have an adverse impact on human food safety.
+Contaminants in animal food can have an adverse impact on human food safety.
 Even though an animal drug product is carefully tested before it is marketed, wider use of the product may reveal issues not evident during the pre-approval review.
 Therefore, the assessment of the safety of an animal drug is a continuing process that takes place throughout the life cycle of a drug.
 Post-approval surveillance is the process for monitoring drug safety.

 The U.S. Department of Agriculture's Food Safety and Inspection Service (FSIS) is responsible for the inspection of meat and poultry products in Federally-inspected establishments and has primary responsibility for the wholesomeness of these products.
 FSIS reports violative residues of drugs in meat and poultry to FDA for regulatory follow-up.